 Although higher octane is not the only solution to cut CO2 from road transport, it is one of the most cost effective, technology-neutral, and readily available to reach climate and energy goals by 2030.

-For more information about high octane, please check out EFOA leaflet.
+For more information about high octane, please check EFOA brochure.

 IEA: Fuel quality in the EU in 2016.
 Fuel quality monitoring under the Fuel Quality Directive